The “Mind 2018” workshops are focused on Meditation, Mindfulness, and Career Exploration.

 Designing Business Explorations

-I had to include one entrepreneurship exploration book.
-This book is very practical.
+I had to include a couple entrepreneurship and exploration books 🙂

 Going Deeper – Local Groups

 Vancouver has many groups that support learning meditation.
 I have experience with the Sunshine Coast Retreat House, the Crystal Mountain group and the Tergar group (Yongey Mingyur).